pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-unhosted/08-deploy-dev.md

 anchorid: deploy-dev
 editpath: drupal-9/drupal-9-unhosted/07-deploy-dev.md
 ---
 You should now have all three of the major components of your site imported into Pantheon.
-Clear your caches on the the Pantheon Dashboard, and you are good to go!
+Clear your [Pantheon Dashboard caches](/clear-caches#pantheon-dashboard), and you are good to go!